Yefrosyniya Zarnytska: Career

-In the summer of 1888, Azguiridi got acquainted with Marko Kropyvnytskyi who was looking for talented young people for his new troupe.
+In the summer of 1888, Azguiridi got acquainted with Marko Kropyvnytskyi who was looking for talent for his new troupe.
 Kropyvnytsky offered Azguiridi a job as a professional actress in the lead roles in his troupe.
 In 1888, Azguiridi became her stage career under the stage name Yefrosyniya Zarnytska in the newly formed troupe of Kropyvnytsky in Katerynoslav.
 Zarnytska performed in the troupe of Kropyvnytsky until 1893.

 From September 1893 to September 1894 Zarnytska was the leading actress of the Heorhii Derkach troupe.
 During this time, she performed in Paris, Marseille, and Bordeaux with Derkach troupe.
 In 1894–1909, Zarnytska played in the troupes of Onysym Suslov and Oleksii Sukhodolsky.

 In 1910, Zarnytska made a record of Ukrainian songs in "Zonophone" company.

 From 1914 to 1924, Zarnytska lived in Petrograd, where she performed in Ukrainian performances and was involved in the organization and opening in 1919 of the Ukrainian Taras Shevchenko Theater.

-In 1924, Zarnytska returned to Ukraine and organized an amateur theater in Katerynka village of the Pervomaisky district of the Nikolaev region.
+In 1924, Zarnytska returned to Ukraine and organized a theater in Katerynka village of the Pervomaisky district of the Nikolaev region.

 Since 1926, Zarnytska was an actress at the Kharkiv State Drama Theater and the Kharkiv National Theater.
 In 1931, she left the stage and settled in Pervomaisk.

 Yefrosyniya Zarnytska died on 30 June 1936 in Pervomaisk.